StreetStrider/fluh/readme.md

 The main unit is called `Bud`.
 * Bud is a push-strategy FRP unit for creating data (event) streams.
-* Bud is always active — it just emits values and push them to dependents, no [backpressure](https://nodejs.org/en/docs/guides/backpressuring-in-streams/), no [cold streams](https://medium.com/@benlesh/hot-vs-cold-observables-f8094ed53339) or pulling-on-demand.
+* Bud is always active — it just emits values and pushes them to the dependents, no [backpressure](https://nodejs.org/en/docs/guides/backpressuring-in-streams/), no [cold streams](https://medium.com/@benlesh/hot-vs-cold-observables-f8094ed53339) or pulling-on-demand.
 * Bud is a Stream, but contain single (current) value, similar to Behavior.
 It's not an actual Behavior,